uh-mickwal/AMES-CocoIDE/CocoIDE-Download/Readme.md

 If the CocoIDE.pyzw file still does not run correctly, you may find that using the uncompressed source code version will run ok.
 Simply download all the files from the CocoIDE-Download/Source/ folder and extract the files to a new local folder.
 If double clicking the cocoide.pyw source file does not work, open the cocoide.pyw file in IDLE (the Python IDE) and Select Run from the Run menu.

+The test assembly program "helloProg.asm" demostrates a number of features of programming the CDM8 processor with CocoIDE.
+To see the OP message click on IO +, and add an OP_Disp_16xChr (16 Character memoery mapped Display) at memory location 0xEO.
+Click "COmpile/Reset" then "Start".